thegworld/gtx-browser/chrome/installer/mac/signing/README.md

 Be sure that `security -v find-identity` lists this new certificate as a valid identity.

-## Chromium
+## GTx Browser

-There are slight differences between the official Google Chrome signed build and a development-signed Chromium build.
+There are slight differences between the official Google Chrome signed build and a development-signed GTx Browser build.
 Specifically, the entitlements will vary because the default [chrome/app/app-entitlements.plist](../../../app/app-entitlements.plist) omits [specific entitlements](../../../app/app-entitlements-chrome.plist) that are tied to the official Google signing identity.

-In addition, the Chromium [code sign config](https://cs.chromium.org/chromium/src/chrome/installer/mac/signing/chromium_config.py) only produces one Distribution to sign just the .app.
+In addition, the GTx Browser [code sign config](https://cs.chromium.org/chromium/src/chrome/installer/mac/signing/chromium_config.py) only produces one Distribution to sign just the .app.
 An `is_chrome_branded=true` build produces several Distributions for the official